knutmerket/anheituan/content/teas/2014-gaojiashan-fuwang.md

 ---

 **Gaojiashan (高家山)** is a fairly big operation — not in the league of Baishaxi, Zhongcha, or Xiangyi, but in that tier of medium-sized Anhua heicha producers one level below.
-A common assessment is that their teas were more consistently good before the two brothers who ran the company split (around 2013), and that their productions have been more hit-or-miss since then.
+A common assessment is that their teas were more consistently good before the two brothers who ran the company split (in 2013), and that their productions have been more hit-or-miss since then.
 I haven’t had too many of their newer teas, but the ones I have tried support this idea.

 That said, interesting productions do pop up from time to time and this is one of them.
 There’s definitely a gimmick factor to this first batch of their “Qianliang Fuzhuan” (not a qianliangcha with jinhua, but a fuzhuan made to the size of a qianliangcha!), but it uses good tianjian material from Yuntaishan (*though take the “wild and ancient trees” claim with a qianliang of salt*) and has seen a nice transformation in the 11 years since it was pressed.